๐ Custom Feedback Functionsยถ

 return self.generate_score(system_prompt=professional_prompt)

 Running "chain of thought evaluations" is another use case for extending providers.
-Doing so follows a similar process as above, where the base provider (such as AzureOpenAI
+Doing so follows a similar process as above, where the base provider (such as AzureOpenAI) is subclassed.

 See below for example usage: